New Checkmat update

 • from a regular app → into a chess community.

-If the developers continue in the same direction, the next steps could be:
+If the developers continue in the same direction, the next steps could include:

 • tournaments between friends,